Jonoh89/jonoh89.github.io/_posts/2014-07-30-welcome-to-jekyll-and-my-blog.markdown

 carouselImage: "assets/images/resizedPosts/jh-logo.jpg"
 image128: "assets/images/resizedPosts/jekyll.png"
 date:   2014-07-30 19:57:54
-description: My first blog post, what its about and why i'm doing it.
+description: My first blog post.
+What it is about and why I am doing it.
 categories: jekyll
 ---